Idioms - Business English Games and Activities

 Business English Idioms Game - Vocabulary: Identifying, Guessing - Upper-intermediate (B2) - 20 minutes

-In this engaging business idioms game, students guess idioms commonly used in business from sentences that describe their meaning.
+In this free business idioms game, students guess idioms commonly used in business from sentences that describe their meaning.
 To begin, write the business idioms from the cards on the board.
 In pairs, students then take turns picking up a card and reading the sentence on the card to their partner, signalling the words in bold that describe the idiom with air quotation marks.
 Their partner then repeats the sentence back, changing the words in bold to a business idiom from the board.
 If the student says the correct idiom, they win and keep the card.
 If not, the student with the card reads out the correct idiom shown in brackets and removes the card from the game.
 The student with the most cards at the end of the game wins.

 Hit the Nail on the Head Preview